-Spending Christmas away from home can be a challenge.
-Certainly, it’s wonderful to see how other cities celebrate the holidays, but you can never be sure what will be open and where you can get that requisite holiday meal.
-Fortunately, although things do quiet down in New Orleans, Christmas Day is still a great day to get out and experience our city.
-Here’s how to spend Christmas Day in New Orleans:
+Spending Christmas away from home can be tough.
+It’s wonderful to see how other cities celebrate the holidays, but you can never be sure what will be open and where you can get that requisite holiday meal.
+Although things do quiet down in New Orleans, Christmas Day is still a great day to get out and experience our city.
+We did the research for you, so you don’t have to worry about it.
+And there’s plenty more where that came from.
+Visit our FollowYourJoy website for endless ideas on how to spend the holidays in New Orleans this year.
+In the meantime, you can start here:

 Celebration in the Oaks — During the holidays, City Park’s famous oak trees are covered in glistening lights throughout twenty-five acres of the park.
 In addition to touring the lit-up bridges, lagoons, and groves, families can enjoy a two-mile train ride and access to the amusement park.